Less than you might think. And, over the long term of your being together, your ceremony is the most important service

 I'll be upfront with you.
 I'm not the cheapest officiant out here.
 Nor do I wish to be!

 If cost is that large a factor, let's discuss.

 If so, call me at 919-320-7428 or email me to set up a NO COST, NO OBLIGATION consultation.

-Although I'm located near Raleigh, I perform weddings and sacraments from the Triangle to the Coast in NC and am delighted to offer destination and cruise weddings.
+Although I'm located near New Bern, I perform weddings and sacraments from the New Bern, Morehead City, Jacksonville to Goldsboro area.

 Reverend Johnson's Bio: A native of coastal NC, Reverend Carl attended Methodist University, Campbell University, and Fayetteville State University.
 His military education includes the US Army Field Artillery School, Armor Officer Basic Course, Logistics Officer Advanced Course, and the US Army Command and General Staff College.
 He holds a baccalaureate, cum laude, in Economics, a Masters Degree in International Relations, and a Doctorate in Divinity.
 A military veteran, Reverend Johnson also performs sacraments for Military Families, especially those deploying.
 Rev Johnson has been a longtime supporter of Marriage Equality in NC.